Object-Centric Diffusion for Efficient Video Editing: Object-Centric Diffusion

 \subsection{Object-Centric Sampling}

-The process of sampling in diffusion models entails gradually transitioning from the initial noise $\z_T \sim \mathcal{N}$ to the sample derived from the real data distribution $\z_0$ through denoising steps $p(\z_{t-1} | \z_t)$.
-Each denoising step involves running a computationally-heavy denoising UNet~\cite{unet}, where high-quality generations demand a large number of sampling steps.
-The state-of-the-art methods rely on efficient noise schedulers~\cite{dpm, dpm++} and step distillation~\cite{progdist, liu2023instaflow, snapfusion} to minimize the number of required sampling steps.

-Complementing the above, we introduce an efficient object-centric diffusion sampling technique tailored for editing tasks, prioritizing high-quality generation specifically in designated foreground regions.
+The process of sampling in diffusion models entails gradually transitioning from the initial noise $\z_T \sim \mathcal{N}$ to a sample $\z_0$ from the real data distribution, obtained through a series of denoising steps $p(\z_{t-1} | \z_t)$.
+Each step involves running a computationally-heavy denoiser (\eg UNet~\cite{unet}), and high-quality generations demand a large number of sampling steps.
+We hereby introduce an efficient object-centric diffusion sampling technique tailored for editing tasks, prioritizing high-quality generation specifically in designated foreground regions.

-As described in~\cref{alg:sampling}, we divide the latent variable $\z_T$ according to the foreground mask $m$ (\eg a segmentation mask commonly available in video datasets or from a detector) into foreground and background latents denoted by $\z^f_T$ and $\z^b_T$.
-Instead of running the same number of sampling steps for the foreground and background regions, we reduce the sampling steps on the background based on the hyperparameter $\varphi$.
-To avoid inconsistent generation across foreground and background, we merge the denoised latents at a certain sampling step specified by the hyperparameter $\gamma$.
-We empirically observed that allocating $\approx \!\!
-25\%$ of the sampling steps to this blending stage is usually sufficient to generate spatially and temporally consistent frames.